We have a selection of pupillage books at the library, which you can find by searching CityLibrary Search.

-The City Law School have some excellent career support resources available on their Career Advice page.
+The City Law School have a barrister training webpage which includes guidance on how to become a barrister.
 Their Pupillage Advice Service provides advice, information and assistance, both to those looking for and those who have already obtained pupillage.

 Here is a selection of useful websites:

 The Inns of Court play a central role in the recruitment, training and professional life of barristers, holding the exclusive rights to call candidates to the bar of England and Wales.
 Their libraries include a wealth of resources not readily available elsewhere.

 Every BVS student must be a member of one of the four Inns; admission costs approx. £100, and gives access to the Inn's library.
 See below for information on each Inn library:

 For more details of each of the Inn Libraries specialisations visit the Inn Libraries Specialisations section of their website.

 Please check their websites for opening times.

 Usually one of the four Inn Libraries will be open from 10.00 a.m. to 5.00 p.m. on each Saturday during the legal terms.
 The Inner Temple Library Saturday Opening Hours page provides a Saturday opening timetable for the four Inn Libraries.